Documentation

 3. Review the sections before editing

-Vehicle Details section showing editable fields for make, model, year, color, trim, license plate, state, VIN, stock number, key number, customer, service plans, insurance, declared value, battery information, fuel level, and odometer
+Vehicle Details section showing Vehicle Overview fields for make, model, year, color, VIN, plate, and tags

 Edit a vehicle field